 Meanwhile, court sittings continued to determine the claim’s beneficiaries and their successors.
 Pītama, whose views on the limitation of claimants were unpopular, was no longer chairman of the committee, but he was kept busy on the Committee of Investigation, as it was sometimes called, seeing new claimants every day.
 His task became harder as bureaucratic confusion increased.

 No further progress on the claim was made.
-By 1930 Pitama had separated from his wife and was living with his mother and three of his daughters at Tuahiwi.
-Suffering from rheumatism, he was confined to a wheelchair.
+By 1930 Pītama had separated from his wife and was living with his mother and three of his daughters at Tuahiwi.
+Suffering from rheumatism, he began to use a wheelchair.
 In early April 1930 his family believed they saw a portent of his death in the form of a black dog, believed to be the caretaker of the family cemetery.
-Over Pitama’s protests they prepared him for his death and laid him out on his bed.
+Over Pītama’s protests they prepared him for his death and laid him out on his bed.
 Further portents followed, and on the morning of 5 April he was found dead.
 He was buried in the family cemetery at Tuahiwi.
 Because of the circumstances surrounding his death, the grave was left unmarked.
 He was survived by his wife and 11 children.